 Combined print and motion campaign for Glam Eyelashes By Manicare with Reborn.
-Creative Director: Hamish Grieve, Art Director: Daragh Ledwidge, DOP: Adam Taylor, Producer: Tamiko Chee, Stylist: Carli Johnston, First Assistant: Klint Collier, Digi Tech: John Kung, Hair & Makeup: Tira Jaye, Models: Danielle & Nicole from “When Words Fail”, Rochelle Fox and Sarah Marie.
+Creative Director: Hamish Grieve, Art Director: Daragh Ledwidge, DOP: Adam Taylor, Edit: Adam Taylor & Adam Spence, Producer: Tamiko Chee, Stylist: Carli Johnston, First Assistant: Klint Collier, Digi Tech: John Kung, Hair & Makeup: Tira Jaye, Models: Danielle & Nicole from “When Words Fail”, Rochelle Fox and Sarah Marie.

 Robert Maxwell is the first in a series I’ll be posting on photographers that inspire me.
 His work is so singular, and recognizable.
 I love the power and I love the honesty of his portraiture and the duality of his work, its both classic & contemporary.
 Originally a surfer from La Jolla in California, it wasnt till his girlfriend bought him a camera at the age of 28 that he thought about photography as a possible career.
 Even then he thought of it as something only rich people did.
 Jan Wenner of Rolling Stone gave him his first big break shooting seventeen pages of men’s fashion.
 Soon after he moved his wife and family to New York, he now mainly shoots celebrity portraits and fashion for some of the most prestigious magazines of our time, such as American Vogue, W, Vanity Fair and the New York Times Magazine.